 Fax: 33 (0) 1 42 67 09 87

-Organised with the financial support from the Kingdom of Morocco, the European Union, the People’s Republic of China, France, Italy, and the United Kingdom Fleming Fund.
+Organised with the financial support of the Kingdom of Morocco, the People’s Republic of China, the European Union, France, Germany, Italy, Japan, the Netherlands, Norad, the Pew Charitable Trusts, the United Kingdom Fleming Fund and the Unites States of America.
 The OIE would also like to thank the Kingdom of Morocco for its significant support in organising this conference.

 This conference is also organised with the financial support of Zoetis